White Bear (Black Mirror): Reception

-It is considered to have "one of the most shocking twists on Black Mirror", as Jenelle Riley of Variety puts it, some time before the third series started.
+It is considered to have "one of the most shocking twists on Black Mirror", as Jenelle Riley of Variety put it, before the third series aired.
 Writing before the third series, Margaret Lyons of The New York Times said it is "the most outright disturbing" episode of Black Mirror.
 Right after it aired, Cocks deemed it "the single darkest episode of Black Mirror so far" and considered its twist to be "nothing short of genius".
 Sims stated that it "is, by a significant margin, the most disturbing episode Black Mirror has produced".
 Although he praised the twist as "a smart one, brilliantly concealed and smartly revealed", he criticised it because "once the point is made, it is made over and over again."
 Lambie praised its "fearsome pace" and highlighted "its subtle approach", with sparse dialogue, that gives "the events and performances greater impact".
 He concluded: "its horror-infused drama leaves us unsure whom we can trust or what will happen next, and its last act is truly gut-wrenching".
 Monahan wrote that the twist was unpredictable and the episode "was an exciting and efficient piece of narrative rug-pulling".

 Regarding the acting and the characters, Sims and Monahan praised Middleton's performance.
 By contrast, Crichlow's role was considered to be repetitive.
 Monahan stated she just wailed, and Parker called it "a harrowing performance with no arc or resolutions, just sheer fear and distress".
 Lambie said: "If there's a criticism to be levelled at the first two-thirds of White Bear, it's that Victoria's carried helplessly along by events."
 Simon said Crichlow's potential was wasted because of the script.
 Jeffery criticised the fact "Victoria maintains one emotional level across the episode ... she's tearful, panicked and terrified throughout", but he remarked it was not Crichlow's fault, while praising Middleton and Smiley as "uniformly excellent".
 Cocks was more favorable, praising Crichlow's commitment to her performance.
 He also attributed to her performance "one of the episode's greatest accomplishments ... how much it makes audience members feel as though they are in the position of [Victoria]".
 Edwards asserted she gave a "tour de force performance" that is "an excellent, convincing portrayal of a frightened, confused woman".